Carlos Flores (footballer, born 1974)

-Early Childhood
+Early childhood

-Carlos Flores was born in ‘Los Barracones’ in Callao, Peru and during his childhood he lived in Chucuito, Castilla, La Perla, Ciudad del Pescador, Atahualpa and the human settlement Canada.
+Carlos Flores was born in Los Barracones in Callao, Peru, and during his childhood he lived in Chucuito, Castilla, La Perla, Ciudad del Pescador, Atahualpa and the human settlement Canada.
 He was the youngest of 11 brothers and since he was five years old he had the need to clean cars to be able to watch for himself.
 About this, Flores commented that he is proud about the work he did with cars as a kid.
 He thought about it as an honorable job.
 He even told a story about how he looked after Julio Cesar Uribe’s car some time before Spain’s World Cup in 1982.
-He also said that he got a tip (he did not remember how much), but said that the best tip he got was the fact that Julio Cesar Uribe was crucial in Peru’s qualification for the world cup.
+He also said that he got a tip (he did not remember how much), but said that the best tip he got was that Julio Cesar Uribe was crucial in Peru’s qualification for the world cup.

-On a Peruvian TV show called ‘El Valor de la Verdad’ (The Value of Truth in English), Flores told Beto Ortiz, the host of the show, that him and his ten brothers were abandoned by their parents when he was very young.
+On a Peruvian TV show called "El Valor de la Verdad" (The Value of Truth in English), Flores told Beto Ortiz, the host of the show, that he and his ten brothers were abandoned by their parents when he was very young.
 It was his oldest sister, Rosario, who took care of the family.
-According to ‘Kukin’, she played the part of both a father and a mother for him and the rest of his brothers.
+According to "Kukin", she played the part of both a father and a mother for him and the rest of his brothers.
 He also mentioned that she was living in Chile at the time the show was broadcast (2004).

 Furthermore, he said that one day police officers arrived at the house where he used to live with his brothers to inform them that their parents had sold the house and that they had twenty-four hours to evacuate the place.
 It was true, they had documents signed by both his parents that proved it.
 When asked if he knows why his parents did the things they did, he replied no. His father died in the early 1990s.
 About his mother, he said she was still alive during the time of this interview and that he loved her very much.
 “I don’t want to judge her”, he said.